Chicago Sun-Times: 2000s

 On September 28, 2005, Sun-Times columnist and editorial board member Neil Steinberg was arrested in his home in Northbrook, Illinois and charged with domestic battery and with interfering with the reporting of domestic battery.
 With that, Steinberg, who had been at the Sun-Times since 1987, entered a treatment facility for alcohol abuse.
 On November 23, 2005, Cook County prosecutors dropped the charges against Steinberg after his wife said she no longer feared for her safety.
 On November 28, 2005, Steinberg returned to the Sun-Times' pages after going through a 28-day rehabilitation program at a nearby hospital, and he gave readers his version of the events that led to his arrest: "I got drunk and slapped my wife during an argument."
 Steinberg also reported that he and his wife were "on the mend," and that he was working toward sobriety.

 In the spring of 2006, a variety of longtime Sun-Times writers and columnists took buyouts, including sports columnist Ron Rapoport, sports reporter Joe Goddard, society and gardening columnist Mary Cameron Frey, book editor Henry Kisor, page designer Roy Moody and photographer Bob Black.
 Classical music critic Wynne Delacoma also took a buyout, and left the paper later.

-In August 2006, the Sun-Times fired longtime Chicago Cubs beat writer Mike Kiley.
+In August 2006, the Sun-Times dismissed longtime Chicago Cubs beat writer Mike Kiley.
 Then-Sun-Times sports editor Stu Courtney told the Tribune that the dismissal of Kiley, who had joined the Sun-Times from the Tribune in 1996, was a "personnel matter I can't comment on."
 The Tribune's Teddy Greenstein called Kiley "a fierce competitor."

 In February 2007, noted Sun-Times columnist Debra Pickett quit upon returning from maternity leave.
 The reasons for her departure were differences with her editors over where her column appeared and the sorts of assignments being handed to her.

 On July 10, 2007, newly appointed Editorial Page Editor Cheryl Reed announced: "We [the Chicago Sun-Times editorial page] are returning to our liberal, working-class roots, a position that pits us squarely opposite the Chicago Tribune—that Republican, George Bush—touting paper over on moneyed Michigan Avenue."

 In January 2008, the Sun-Times underwent two rounds of layoffs.
 In its first round, the Sun-Times fired editorial board members Michael Gillis, Michelle Stevens and Lloyd Sachs, along with Sunday editor Marcia Frellick and assistant managing editor Avis Weathersbee.